 It’s time to turn that open enrollment frown upside down!
 Nancy Sansom, Chief Commercial Officer here at PlanSource, has 10 open enrollment tips to help you plan a stress-free and successful enrollment period.

 Tip #1: Conduct an active enrollment

 With an active enrollment, your employees are required to make decisions about their benefits, rather than have their prior elections simply “roll over” to the new benefits year.

-Now I know it may seem “easier” to administer a passive open enrollment – where elections roll over from the prior year.
+It may seem “easier” to administer a passive open enrollment—where elections roll over from the prior year.
 BUT, if you do it that way….

 - Many of your employees won’t even log in to the system

 - They won’t even consider new benefits that you are offering